HimanshuR321/SoC-IITB-2025-Trackathon/Week3/ReadME.md

 Week 3 is where your JavaScript strength starts to show.

 DOM + Events + Async = the **dead lifts** of web development.
-Keep repping, keep pushing — and soon, you’ll be a full-stack beast.
+Keep grinding, keep pushing — and soon, you’ll be a full-stack beast.

 Let’s go DOM-inators! 💥💻